 Laura Mai is a PhD Candidate and Visiting Lecturer at the Dickson Poon School of Law at King’s College London.
 Her primary research interests are international climate change law, global climate governance and socio-legal studies.
-In her doctoral research, Laura investigates the nature and role of international climate change law in light of the growing recognition of sub-national and non-state actors in the post-Paris UN climate change regime.
-Her project conceptualises climate change as a transformation challenge and combines qualitative research methods with legal analysis to investigate international climate change law and transnational ordering processes.
-The primary aim of Laura’s research is to analyse which forms and techniques of ordering – legal and non-legal – may be used to bring about the processes of change which are necessary to address climate change.
+In her doctoral research, Laura investigates the role of transnational climate governance initiatives in the implementation of the Paris Agreement.
+To do so, she combines qualitative social-science methods with doctrinal analysis and legal theory.

-Besides international law, Laura’s expertise includes English and German law.
-She holds LLB degrees from University College London and the University of Cologne and she has obtained an LLM from the University of Cambridge.
-Prior to starting her PhD, Laura held a research assistant position with the School of Regulation and Global Governance at the Australian National University.
-Laura is qualified to practise law as a solicitor in England and Wales and she has worked for public sector and international organisations, including the German Foreign Office and the United Nations.
-At King’s College, Laura is member of the Climate Law & Governance centre, and she is co-founder and convener of the interdisciplinary KCL Climate Law & Governance Reading Group.
+Beyond the climate change context, Laura’s research interests include transnational law, critical environmental law and global sustainability governance.
+Laura holds an LLM from the University of Cambridge and she is qualified to practise law as a solicitor in England and Wales.
+She has worked for public sector and international organisations, including the German Foreign Office and the United Nations.
+At King’s College, Laura is member of the Climate Law & Governance Centre, and she is co-founder and convener of the interdisciplinary KCL Climate Law & Governance Reading Group.